notqmail/notqmail/FAQ.md

 while qmail-send is running.
 Another difficulty is that messages in the queue must have filenames that match their inode numbers.

-However, the big problem is that backups---even twice-daily backups--- are far too unreliable for mail.
+However, the big problem is that backups -- even twice-daily backups -- are far too unreliable for mail.
 If your disk dies, there will be very little overlap between the messages saved in the last backup and the messages that were lost.